sallen2/bamazon/README.md

 #### List options

-A) View products for sell gives you a list of the products
++ View products for sell gives you a list of the products
-B) View low inventory give you a list of inventory lower than 500
++ View low inventory give you a list of inventory lower than 500
-C) Add inventory lets you add more inventory to a specific product
++ Add inventory lets you add more inventory to a specific product
-D) Add new product lets you add another product to the store
++ Add new product lets you add another product to the store